geeksblabla/geeksblabla.com/blablas/ep25/index.md

 podcastUrl: ""
 ---

-In this episode of GeeksBlabla, we discuss startuping with Yassine, the CEO of United Remote.
+In this episode of GeeksBlabla, we discuss with amine and geeksblabla team java and a lot of topics around it

 ## Guests

 [Mohammed Abboulait](https://twitter.com/laytoun)

 [Amine Bekkaoui](https://www.linkedin.com/in/amine-bekkaoui-3a622b46)

 [Amine Hakkou](https://twitter.com/amine_hakkou)

 ## Notes